naturalinteraction/basil/README.md

 - [x] Lab, Luv, YUV color spaces
 - [x] Superpixels
 - [x] Probability map instead of binary mask: likelihood of a pixel to belong to a class based on color and spatial location (neighborhood); blur to diffuse probability
-- [ ] Perspective mask, warping for perspective invariant areas
 - [x] Find biomass dominant tone based on saturation
 - [ ] Find biomass segmentation algorithm params automatically
+- [ ] Perspective mask, warping for perspective invariant areas
+- [ ] Detect if scene is not static
+- [ ] Detect if scene is dark
 - [ ] Textural information: spatial frequency function pixel by pixel, textons and their neighborhood histograms; Sobel, Scharr and Laplacian on these channels separately: saturation, brightness, luminance + Canny
 - [ ] ~~Segmentation: Otsu thresholding and adaptive thresholding~~
 - [ ] ~~Color analysis inside biomass: histograms~~
 - [ ] ~~Holes: pixel-by-pixel~~

 #### Tasks cap.py